Breach of Contract Law: Everything You Need to Know

 - Awarding damages.
 The contract may award monetary damages to the aggrieved party.
 Courts can award general damages, punitive damages, and nominal damages depending on the circumstances of the lawsuit.

 If you need help with contract law, including breach of contract issues, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.